-The clubhouse and multipurpose buildings provide ample space for Club meetings, special events, hunter education classes, handgun safety classes, and other training as well as for membership meetings.
+The Clubhouse and Multi-purpose Building provide ample space for Club meetings, special events, hunter education classes, handgun safety classes, and other training classes.
 The spacious recreation area located at the west end of the property is a scenic area and is a great choice for picnics, Scouting events, and gatherings.

 The Club offers many activities with emphasis placed on the use of the ranges by members just for the pleasure of competitive shooting and socializing.
 Many supervised events are offered to the membership and public, including a Junior Program for younger shooters.
 From time to time classes are offered regarding reloading, bullet casting, handgun safety, concealed handgun permits, and Hunter Education.
 Please refer to the activity calendar on the website for regularly scheduled classes, registered and informal matches as well as other educational activities.
 Sanctioned and informal matches are regularly held at our ranges.
 Some of the more popular competitions are the Civilian Marksmanship Program matches, bench rest competitions, small bore rifle shoots, black powder matches, turkey shoots, and pistol matches.

 The entire club operation depends on member volunteers.
-Members will receive credit for their work bond for the next year by volunteering on work parties, projects, program officiating, or working as a Range Master on the public range.
-A member can volunteer enough to earn complete credits to pay the work bond and dues for the following year.
+Members will receive credit for the next years dues by volunteering on work parties, projects, program officiating, or working as a Range Master on the public range.
+A member can volunteer enough to earn complete credits to pay their entire dues for the following year.

 200 Yard Range